 Upon the inauguration of William McKinley as President of the United States on March 4, 1897, the Republic of Hawaii resumed pushing for annexation with the United States with the hopes of finding a more receptive president in the White House.
 They already had two American presidents who passed the buck and didn't want Hawaii to join the United States, so their prayers were answered in President McKinley.

-By 1898, President McKinley saw the islands as having gained a strategic relevance in the wake of the Spanish-American War.
-But frankly, it was a lot more than just the Spanish-American War which made President McKinley give serious consideration to Hawaii.
+By 1898, President McKinley saw the islands as having gained strategic relevance in the wake of the Spanish-American War.
+But frankly, it was a lot more than just the Spanish-American War that made President McKinley give serious consideration to Hawaii.

 Although the United States was secure in knowing that it had a good relationship built on trade and military assistance, which included a treaty with Hawaii, at the time, Britain, France, Germany, the Dutch, and Japan had shown interest in annexing the islands for themselves.

-After researching this over the years, I truly believe that a number of factors had to come together to enable a new treaty of annexation to be signed with the United States on June 16th, 1898.
+After researching this over the years, I truly believe that several factors had to come together to enable a new treaty of annexation to be signed with the United States on June 16th, 1898.
 But even then, there was no guarantee that it would take place.

 After reading that information, ask yourself if we had the opportunity to plant our flag but didn't -- especially when comparing our lack of wanting foreign territory to that of Great Britain, Germany, France, and others who were expanding their empires.